DataDog/terraform-provider-datadog/docs/index.md

   # ...
 }

-# Create a new timeboard
+# Create a new dashboard
-resource "datadog_timeboard" "default" {
+resource "datadog_dashboard" "default" {
   # ...
 }